Upravit

 The resources node defines the visualization of the code component.
 It contains all the resources that build the visualization and styling of the code component.
 The code is specified as a child element under the resources element.

 The generated manifest already includes a definition of the code element with path and order attribute values set.
-We will use these.
-In the following Adding style to the code component section, we will add CSS styles for the control.
-To support that, let's edit the manifest to add them while we have it open.
+Use these values.
+In the following Adding style to the code component section, you add CSS styles for the control.
+To support that step, edit the manifest to add them while you have it open.

 Edit the resources node to add the following css element: